Frequently Asked Questions

 The final payment is guaranteed to farmers as long as they fulfill the terms and conditions set forth in the Producer Agreement.

-What if a producer is already enrolled in another federal cost-share or financial incentive program?
+What if a producer is already enrolled in another federal cost-share or conservation program?

 Simultaneous enrollment of the same practice on the same acres is not allowed for any NRCS, state cost-share, or any other program under the Partnerships for Climate-Smart Commodities fund.